zohaibshahzadTO/Java-Object-Oriented-Programming-Walkthrough/README.md

 # Polymorphism

 Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
 We'll dive into this concept later on in the walkthrough.

+# Side Note: Get and Set methods

+In a few mini programs we work with in this walkthrough, you'll encounter methods that contain *get* or *set* and I'm not talking about HTTP requests and that sort of course.

+To understand get and set, it's all related to how variables are passed between different classes.

+The get method is used to obtain or retrieve a particular variable value from a class.
+A set value is used to store the variables.
+The whole point of the get and set is to retrieve and store the data values accordingly.